vgmstream/vgmstream/doc/BUILD.md

 The plugin needs Audacious 3.5 or higher.
 New Audacious releases can break plugin compatibility so it may not work with the latest version unless adapted first.

-libvorbis and libmpg123 will be used if found, while FFmpeg and other external libraries aren't enabled, thus some formats won't work.
+libvorbis and libmpg123 will be used if found, while FFmpeg and other external libraries aren't enabled at the moment, thus some formats won't work (build scripts need to be fixed).

 Windows builds aren't supported at the moment (should be possible but there are complex dependency chains).